 Most statements on SD card wearout and filesystem corruption you can read about on this forum and the internet are missing the important points so I try to de-mystify and correct misconceptions with this post.
-It is constantly updated and meant to serve as a reference to new users.
+It is constantly being updated and is meant to serve as a reference to new users.
 You probably got directed here by me or some other forum responder in response to a question or post of yours.

-If you find any of the information contained here to be incorrect please let me know.
+If you find any of the information contained herein to be incorrect please let me know.

 Note I’m assuming you’re using a Raspberry Pi to boot off the internal SD reader.

-Information may or may not apply to other SBCs or modified RPi setups.
+Information may or may not apply to other computers or modified RPi setups.

 First, file storage corruption can happen when your server loses power while writing to disk - SD cards in particular - because every flash controller provides some caching memory so not every write command really means that the data was successfully written to the medium.
-Note I’m not talking about file system level handling.
+Note this isn’t about file system level handling.

 Power losses happen a lot in home automation setups, particularly if you’re in a build phase and there’s you or others to work on the electrical system of the house.
 Fortunately there’s a simple solution: get a UPS.
 There’s RPi addon HATs such as the one from Waveshare, but you should also consider getting an external unit.
 Most of those add surge protection, too, and allow to run the OH server, Internet router and other critical systems on battery for at least a couple of minutes.

-If you’re using a RPi, you might use a simple powerbank as a UPS but make sure though to get one that allows for charging and powering at the same time - most do not provide this capability and none of the vendors tells you upfront.
+If you’re using a RPi, you might be tempted to use a simple powerbank as a UPS but make sure to get one that allows for charging and powering at the same time - most do not provide this capability and none of the vendors tells you upfront.